Greenville, SC Divorce Attorney

 How long will it take to get divorced?

 The truth is that divorces can be complicated and drag on for a long time if you’re not prepared.
 There are many factors that can determine how long it might take to get your divorce finalized.
 Some of these factors include:

 - Jurisdiction of the divorce

 - Finances and investments

 The most challenging aspect for many people to understand is that their relationship will ultimately determine the amount of time it takes to get a divorce finalized.
 You and your spouse have to work together to get the issues resolved.

 If either party is continuously going against the other, this can cause the divorce to drag.
 It is not uncommon to see contested divorces stretch out for a year or more.

 However, if you and your spouse can agree to the terms promptly, then your divorce might only take a matter of months to get resolved.
 Ultimately, it is up to both parties to work cooperatively.

-If you are going through a divorce, call the Elliot Frazier Law Firm, LLC today for your free consultation.
+If you are going through a divorce, call the Elliot Frazier Law Firm, LLC today for your consultation.